ecs-org/ecs-appliance/README.md

 * prepare-ecs and the appliance.service both parse /app/active-env.yml
 * appliance service calls docker-compose up with active-env
   * docker compose passes service_urls.env and the current $ECS_SETTINGS to the ecs container
+  * $APPLIANCE_DOMAIN is passed as HOSTNAME to mocca and pdfas

 ### unsorted commands of interest
 + reInstall appliance `sudo salt-call state.highstate pillar='{"appliance": "enabled": true}}'`